elliottbiondo/utils/gdml-generator/README.md

   `G4VUserDetectorConstruction`.
 - Two updates in `gdml-gen.cc`:
   - Addition of said geometry in the `GeometryID` enum.
+  - Addition of said geometry in the `to_string` description
   - Addition of said geometry in the `switch` statement:
     ```cpp
     switch (geometry_id) {